-Harminder is the joint head of the asbestos and mesothelioma team.
-She specialises in mesothelioma and asbestos disease cases as well as representing individuals with catastrophic injuries arising from road traffic accidents and work accidents.
+Harminder is joint head of the asbestos and mesothelioma department.
+She specialises in mesothelioma, asbestos disease, industrial injuries and catastrophic injuries arising from road traffic and work accidents.

-Harminder has personal experience of the cancer mesothelioma as her own father died from the disease having been negligently exposed to asbestos whilst working for the MOD in the naval dockyard in Chatham, Kent.
-She has helped to set up DBL, a Charitable Trust, to raise funds for mesothelioma/cancer research.
-To date, she has helped to raise over £60,000 funds for mesothelioma/cancer research.
+Sadly, she has personal experience of the cancer mesothelioma, as her father died from the disease having been negligently exposed to asbestos whilst working for the MOD in the naval dockyard in Chatham, Kent.
+As a consequence, she has campaigned to protect the rights of asbestos disease victims and has helped to raise over £60,000 funds for mesothelioma/cancer research.

 What people say